 - 1.2.
 The governing body will ensure that both acquisition and disposal are carried out openly and with transparency. - 1.3.
 By definition, the museum has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
 The governing body therefore accepts the principle that sound curatorial reasons must be established before consideration is given to any acquisition to the collection, or the disposal of any items in the museum's collection. - 1.4.
 Acquisitions outside the current stated policy will only be made in exceptional circumstances. - 1.5.
 The museum recognises its responsibility, when acquiring additions to its collections, to ensure that care of collections, documentation arrangements and use of collections will meet the requirements of the Museum Accreditation Standard.
 This includes using SPECTRUM primary procedures for collections management.
-It will take into account limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements. - 1.6.
+It will take into account limitations on collecting imposed by such factors as staffing, storage, and care of collection arrangements. - 1.6.
 The museum will undertake due diligence and make every effort not to acquire, whether by purchase, gift or bequest, any object or specimen unless the governing body or responsible officer is satisfied that the museum can acquire a valid title to the item in question. - 1.7.
-No item will be received on "permanent loan", a term that has no legal status (although defined long-term loans are acceptable). - 1.8.
-The museum will not undertake disposal motivated principally by financial reasons
+The museum will not undertake disposal motivated principally by financial reasons.